 Hey there!
 I wanted to re-address something concerning cats and moving I had written about in my post RVing and cats.
 I have also already posted about how we moved from Tennessee to California with our 2 dogs and 3 cats in THIS post.
 But I wanted to show you all our setup.
 Since Michael was home I used his skills to redo what I had first attempted to do myself when I moved from Monterey to Isleton.
 Although the concept I had was good the follow through of the idea didn’t work out as well as I had hoped.
+See my attempt below.

-As you can see in the photo there is a second level inside.
+As you can see in the website photo above there is a second level inside.
 Well when you put a 16lb cat on that it completely sinks down almost to the floor of the space underneath. lmao So I cut out the ply-board to fit all the way across the carrier and put a hole in the side that was adjacent to the litter box so the cats could go up and down to the different levels.
 I attached it to the loops by drilling holes in the board in the right spots and getting hooks I put through the holes and hooked into the fabric loops.
 Still with me?
 Problem still was Mitten was too heavy and broke several of the loops on our way to Isleton.
 We managed since it was a short trip.
 I knew we needed something sturdier when we got ready to make our trip back across the U.S. So we got a thicker square piece of wood for the inside second level and a thinner piece of flat wood for putting underneath to make the flooring level.
 We also got a long piece of wood for the 4 legs for inside the carrier and 2 legs for underneath the flat piece we put underneath the whole thing.

 To catch you up to speed here are some photos I took to help explain better what we did.